couturecraigj/censor-free/README.md

         terms of use?
     - Twitter
-      - Have you heard how people are getting their accounts deactivated on twittier?
+      - Have you heard how people are getting their accounts deactivated on twitter?
     - YouTube
       - Did you watch the controversy around the Joe Rogan interview with Elon Musk?
       - Have you noticed that YouTube is pushing an agenda?
     - Pinterest
       - Pinterest seems open but have you ever noticed how difficult it is to get certain things on boards?

 ## Known Errors